Daguirre187/SecretGame/README.md

 <h1>Not so secret.
 But...</h1>
-<p>As you can see, this project is very simple, but it's my first step into the coding world.</p>
+<p>As you can see, this project looks very basic and simple, but it's my first one, so I will keep it here as a reminder of my first steps.</p>